sjrd218/rightscale-nodes/README.md

 * xmlstarlet to parse the xml cache file
 * gnu date to convert date/time format into unix epoch time in seconds

+Caveats:

+The jobs rely on a couple of side effects which might not exist in future versions of rundeck.

+* The "kick" behavior depends on rundeck causing a full refresh from the plugin when the config file changes.
+* The log output from the trigger-refresh job ref call contains stdout that comes from server log.

 ## Errors

 See the service.log for any error messages produced by the plugin.